The West Nile Virus (WNV) season causes temporary restrictions for blood donation 1.7.-30.11.2019 also in the EU region.

 After travel/visits outside the EU and EFTA member states there is a general 28 day temporary deferral period for donating blood due to varying infectious risks and epidemics.
 This restriction is valid all year round and it covers most of the WNV epidemic areas.
 Also the WNV season in the EU region causes temporary restrictions for blood donation in the summer and autumn after visiting risk areas shown in the map.

-- Italy, also Sicily and Sardinia (Note! except Rome)
+- Italy, also Sicily and Sardinia (Note! except Rome and Vatican)

 - Greece mainland (incl.
 Peloponnese and Evia)